mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 To override the entrypoint of a Docker image, you should define an empty `entrypoint` in `.gitlab-ci.yml`, so the runner does not start a useless shell layer.
-However, that does not work for all Docker versions, and you should check which one your runner is using.
-Specifically:
+However, that does not work for all Docker versions, and you should check which one your runner is using:

-- If Docker 17.06 or later is used, the `entrypoint` can be set to an empty value.
+- _If Docker 17.06 or later is used,_ the `entrypoint` can be set to an empty value.
-- If Docker 17.03 or previous versions are used, the `entrypoint` can be set to `/bin/sh -c`, `/bin/bash -c` or an equivalent shell available in the image.
+- _If Docker 17.03 or previous versions are used,_ the `entrypoint` can be set to `/bin/sh -c`, `/bin/bash -c` or an equivalent shell available in the image.

 The syntax of `image:entrypoint` is similar to [Dockerfile's `ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint).